Changes in the Kitchen

 The new paint color does a better job of matching the back splash, and goes nicely with the black marble counters.
 The floor tiles contain some gray, hard to see in these pictures, but it does match.

 My kitchen is painted with Sherwin-Williams Emerald paint.
-The Emerald line is a paint and primer in one and has exceptional one-coat coverage, which is very important when you've got shopping to do!
-I used the Satin finish which keeps it washable, but not shiny.
+The Emerald line is a paint and primer in one and has exceptional one-coat coverage, which is very important when you've got shopping to do LOL!
+I used the satin finish which keeps it washable, but not shiny.

 Did you know gray is a neutral?
 It can be either warm or cool...but if you're not careful, it can look a little bit blue, green, even purple!
 Look for grays known as greige; they can look either beige or gray, depending on the light and time of day.

-Painting my kitchen actually saved me from taking on another project!
+Painting my kitchen inspired another paint project!
 This large oak wall cabinet is being used as a coffee bar.
-I really disliked how the wood tone looked with the sandy walls and was planning to paint this cabinet white.
-However, with the gray walls, I'm kinda liking the contrast and wood tones.
+I really disliked how the wood tone looked with the sandy walls.
+I was going to paint it white but decided to paint it the same color as the walls, which helped it to recede.

 Update: you can see what I chose to do with this cabinet by jumping here.
-And the ceiling is now white!
+You'll get to see the whole kitchen with its updated look, including white ceilings!

 Stayed tuned for more updates and decor...you know, the fun stuff!